david-wolgemuth/david-wolgemuth.github.io/_posts/2018-06-04-my-favorite-algorithm.md

 The 2 single element arrays are now sorted into 1 sorted array.
 As the function continues to run, the single element arrays will combine into larger and larger arrays until the initial halves have been recombined into a sorted array.

+For further resources, Google it!
 There are many visualization tools online, but I am fond of [hackerearth's merge-sort](https://www.hackerearth.com/practice/algorithms/sorting/merge-sort/visualize/).
+Try to re-write merge-sort in your language of choice!
+It's a rewarding experience.